HYD 143 : Ecohydrology

 Version 1 adhering to the Carnegie Rules.

-This is a 4-unit “flipped” course where the bulk of the new instructional material is delivered outside of in-person class time and then points are clarified and discussed during the class sessions.
+This is a 4-unit “flipped” course where the bulk of the new instructional material is delivered outside of in-person class time and then ideas are clarified and discussed during the class sessions.
 The course meets in person 3 times per week for 1 hour (50 minutes).
 The preparatory instructional material consists of approximately 3 hours of video podcast watching (my flipped lecture material) and 3 hours of assigned readings: a combination of a textbook, a course reader, and supplemental articles, technical reports and other textbook excerpts.
 This portion of the course makes up 3 out of the 4 units of the course.
 In addition, students spend 3 additional hours outside of class (one additional unit’s worth of time) working on extensive problem sets, writing experimental designs for experiments they discuss with their peers in class discussion, and working on special assignments over weekends.
-This class has 16 lengthy problem sets, 3 experimental design group reports, and 5 weekend activities, requiring a significant amount of time outside the classroom on the student’s part.
+This class has 15 lengthy problem sets, 3 experimental design group reports, and 5 weekend activities, requiring a significant amount of time outside the classroom on the student’s part.
 This portion of the course makes up the remaining 1 unit for a total of 4 units.

-Version 2 itemizing units by hours of effort
+Version 2 itemizing units by hours of effort.

 According to the UC Davis General Catalog (see this link), units of credit are assigned to courses based on 1 unit of credit for three hours of work by the student per week.
 As of Fall 2017, HYD143 is a 4-unit course, so each item listed below is intended to be done 3 times each week, meaning that the course requires a total of 12 hours of activity each week.The total amount of material presented has been tested in past offerings of this class and students have confirmed that under normal circumstances the work can be achieved in 12 hours a week.